StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

   - returns — An existing font asset, or null if none is found.
 - `static Font Font.FromFamily(string fontFamily)` — Loads font from a specified list of font family names
   - `fontFamily` — List of font family names separated by comma(,) similar to a list of names css allows.
-  - returns — A font from the given font family names, Most of the OS provide fallback fonts, hence there will always be a set of fonts.
+  - returns — A font from the given font family names.
+If none of them match a usable font, this falls back to StereoKit's builtin font, so this will always be a valid asset.
 - `static Font Font.FromFile(String[] fontFiles)` — Loads a font and creates a font asset from it.
   - `fontFiles` — A list of file addresses for the font!
 For example: 'C:/Windows/Fonts/segoeui.ttf'.
 If a glyph is not found, StereoKit will look in the next font file in the list.
   - returns — A font from the given files, or null if all of the files failed to load properly!
 If any of the given files successfully loads, then this font will be a valid asset.